lidofinance/ethereum-validators-monitoring/README.md

 * **Required:** false
 * **Default:** 100
 ---
-`CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` - Specifies the minimal threshold of active validators for node operators in the specific module for critical alerts.
-If the number of validators for a node operator in the specified module is greater or equal to the `minActiveCount` value of the variable and the number of node operator's validators affected by the critical alert is greater or equal to the total number of node operator's validators multiplied by the `affectedShare` value of the variable or greater or equal to the `minAffectedCount` value of the variable, and variable's values for the particular module are not overridden by the `CRITICAL_ALERTS_MIN_AFFECTED_VAL_COUNT` value, the critical alert will be sent.
+`CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` - Sets the minimum conditions for triggering critical alerts based on the number of active validators for node operators in a specific module.

-It must be in JSON string format.
+The value must be in JSON format.
 Example:
-`{ "0": { "minActiveCount": 100, "affectedShare": 0.33, "minAffectedCount": 1000 }}`.
+`{ "0": { "minActiveCount": 100, "affectedShare": 0.33, "minAffectedCount": 1000 } }`.

-The numeric key in this structure defines module ID.
-Values specified for zero key are applied to all modules.
-Values specified for non-zero keys of this structure are applied only to the specified module and have priority over values, specified for the zero key.
+The numeric key represents the module ID.
+Settings under the `0` key apply to all modules unless overridden by settings for specific module IDs.
+Settings for specific module IDs take precedence over the `0` key.

-If this variable doesn't have values for the particular module and no values for the zero key are set, then the rule is applied like if the following values are set:
+A critical alert is sent if:

+* The number of active validators for a node operator meets or exceeds `minActiveCount`.
+* The number of affected validators:
+  * Is at least `affectedShare` of the total validators for the node operator, OR
+  * Exceeds or equal to `minAffectedCount`.
+* Value in the `CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` for specific module is not overridden by `CRITICAL_ALERTS_MIN_AFFECTED_VAL_COUNT`.

+If no settings are provided for a specific module or the 0 key, default values are used:
 `{ "minActiveCount": CRITICAL_ALERTS_MIN_VAL_COUNT, "affectedShare": 0.33, "minAffectedCount": 1000 }`.
 * **Required:** false
 * **Default:** {}
 ---
-`CRITICAL_ALERTS_MIN_AFFECTED_VAL_COUNT` - If the number of validators for a node operator in the specified module affected by the critical alert is greater or equal to this value, the critical alert will be sent.
+`CRITICAL_ALERTS_MIN_AFFECTED_VAL_COUNT` - Defines the minimum number of affected validators for a node operator in a specific module for which a critical alert should be sent.

-It must be in JSON string format.
-Example: `{ "0": 100, "3": 50 }`.

-The numeric key in this structure defines module ID.
-Values specified for zero key are applied to all modules.
-Values specified for non-zero keys of this structure are applied only to the specified module and have priority over values, specified for the zero key.
+The value must be in JSON format, for example: `{ "0": 100, "3": 50 }`.
+The numeric key represents the module ID.
+The value for the key `0` applies to all modules.
+Values for non-zero keys apply only to the specified module and take precedence over the `0` key.

-This variable has priority over the `CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` and `CRITICAL_ALERTS_MIN_VAL_COUNT` values.
-If this variable doesn't have values for the particular module and no values for the zero key are set, rules defined in the `CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` and `CRITICAL_ALERTS_MIN_VAL_COUNT` variables are applied.
+This variable takes priority over `CRITICAL_ALERTS_MIN_ACTIVE_VAL_COUNT` and `CRITICAL_ALERTS_MIN_VAL_COUNT`.
+If no value is set for a specific module or the `0` key, the rules from the other two variables will apply instead.
 * **Required:** false
 * **Default:** {}
 ---